 The Joulupukki goes from house to house on a sleigh pulled by reindeer, knocking on doors and asking if there are any good children living there.
 If so, then presents are given and opened.
 The Joulupukki wears a red coat and walks with a wooden walking stick.
 His workshop is in Korvatunturi, Lapland and he is married to Joulumuori (Mother Yule).

 Another Yule character was the Yule Cat and in the 19th century good children used to receive new clothes at Yule while naughty children were taken away by the Yule Cat.
+Farmers left out food for the village cats in the hope that this would please the Goddess Freya and in return she would bless their crops.

 One of the most ancient symbols of all is the sun cross that goes back as far as the Neolithic and Bronze age periods.
 The sun cross looks like a circle with a cross inside of it and can also resemble a wagon wheel with spokes.
 Also known as Odin’s wheel it was often made with evergreens and tree branches (like a wreath) and thrown onto the Yule fire to invoke the sun’s return.
 Other folk would set a large sun wheel on fire and roll it down a hill, with the same intention of invoking the sun that blessed the earth with life and abundance.